bitDaft/Project-TE/note.md

   - i think im gonna make a game. not exactly a game but a simple grid based structre.
   - the details will be available in the readme for that project.

+  - TODO make input handling on by defualt